dlt-hub/dlt/docs/website/docs/customizations/customizing-pipelines/renaming_columns.md

             result[new_key] = v
     return result

-# we can add the map function to the resource
+# We can add the map function to the resource

 # 1. Create an instance of the source so you can edit it.
 data_source = dummy_source()

 # 2. Modify this source instance's resource
 data_source = data_source.dummy_data().add_map(replace_umlauts_in_dict_keys)

 # 3. Inspect your result
 for row in data_source:
     print(row)

 # {'Objekt_0': {'Groesse': 0, 'Aequivalenzpruefung': True}}
 # ...
 ```